5 Foods Your Dog Can’t Eat, And 5 Substitutions They Will Absolutely Love

 Dogs CANNOT eat raw meat, fish, bone and fat trimmings

-We’ve all heard the nursery rhyme that goes “give the dog a bone,” but have we really thought about what bones, fat trimmings, and raw meat and fish can do to canine tummies?
+We’ve all heard the nursery rhyme that goes “give the dog a bone,” but have we really thought about what bones, fat trimmings, raw meat, and fish can do to canine tummies?
 Unfortunately, what seems like an all-time doggie treat is more harmful than enjoyable.
 Bones and fat trimmings can cause pancreatitis in dogs and raw meat and fish both contain bacteria that can cause food poisoning.
 So avoid using your dog as a garbage disposal if you want to keep him happy and healthy.

-Dogs CAN eat tuna
+Dogs CAN eat canned tuna

-Surprisingly tuna is no longer a delicacy for just cats.
+Canned tuna is no longer a delicacy for just cats.
 Tuna is great for Fido too because it’s healthy and packed with protein, vitamins, and omega-3 fatty acids.

 We all know chocolate is poisonous for our pets but do you really know why?
 What makes chocolate bad for our four-legged friends is theobromine.
 A toxic agent found in all kind of chocolate, even white, the most dangerous amounts of it can be found in dark chocolate, chocolate mulch, and unsweetened baking chocolate.
 Eating chocolate can cause vomiting, diarrhea, excessive thirst, and even more serious symptoms in dogs.
 So it’s important to keep Fido away from the box of chocolates.